 ![]() |

-Check the Collectors List to see if the Windows Collector is listed.
+Check the Collectors list and verify the Windows Collector is listed.

-To view logs in the Incident Management console, navigate to Integrations > Ingestion Services > Collectors > specific collector > Collector Logs.
+View the collector logs by navigating to Integrations > Inbound Integrations > Collectors > specific collector > Collector Logs.
 Local logs are not available for the Windows collector.

 Check Incident Management metrics to validate that you are receiving Windows data.
 The System plugin is enabled by default for all Incident Management Collector installations, so you should get system metrics such as